Chiral higher-spin symmetry of the celestial twistor sphere: Chiral higher-spin algebras of the celestial twistor sphere

 We obtain the following simple relations

-Thus, the operator product expansion (OPE) of the higher-spin currents $\tJ[\Delta,\tH]$ indeed encodes the information of the $\star$-product as expected.
-This marks the first instance in our construction of the chiral higher-spin algebra $\ca$.
-Note that even though the above relations are well-defined and can be checked to be associative, there remain several issues, which requires some extra work so that we can define $\ca$ appropriately.
-Namely, we do not know the conformal weight nor the conformal helicities of the higher-spin currents $\tJ$.
+Thus, the operator product expansion (OPE) of the higher-spin currents $\tJ$ indeed encodes the information of the $\star$-product as expected.
+Note that even though the above relations are well-defined and can be checked to be associative, there remain several issues.
+Namely, we do not know the conformal helicity weights nor the $\msu(2)$-charge of the higher-spin currents $\tJ$.
 To resolve this situation in a manifestly Lorentz covariant way, we will unfold the coupling $S_{\tJ}$ as: